What is a Subnet?

 Can Subnets use different tokens for gas and staking?

 Yes, for example, a Subnet can require token A to be used to stake to be a validator on the Subnet, which will also be paid out to validators for validating the Subnet.
 While token B can be used as gas for transactions on the Subnet.
-Note that validators are always paid in the stocking token.
+Note that validators are always paid in the staking token.

 What VMs can you use to build your Subnet?